ChunHungLiu/binarytree/README.rst

     my_list = [7, 3, 2, 6, 9, 4, 1, 5, 8]

-    # Convert the list into a tree structure
+    # Convert the list into a tree and return the latter's root
     my_tree = convert(my_list)

-    # Convert the list into a heap structure
+    # Convert the list into a heap and return the latter's root
     heapify(my_list)
     my_tree = convert(my_list)